Surface finishes for clay and plaster

 What is the course about?

 You will be encouraged to look at your current practice of surface finish on sculptural form and how this could be developed.
-Through guidance you will be encourage to take an experimental approach to generate a variety of surface qualities using oxides; bronze powder; or shellac and pigments, graphite, inks, acrylic or oil paint or waxes.
+Through guidance you will be encourage to take an experimental approach to generate a variety of surface qualities using oxides; bronze powder; or shellac and pigments, graphite, inks, acrylic or waxes.
 This will enable you to develop potential original surfaces and advance your sculptural practice.

 You are encouraged to bring along small bisque fired clay or plaster sculpture to work with in the final week.